-ARTICLE 12

-Entry into Force, Amendments, Duration and Termination
+ARTICLE 12 Entry into Force, Duration, Termination and Amendment

-- (1) This Agreement shall enter into force on the date on which each Party has notified the other in writing through the diplomatic channel of its compliance with the constitutional requirements necessary for the implementation of this Agreement.
-The date of entry into force shall be the date of the last notification. - (2) This Agreement may be amended by mutual consent of the Parties through an Exchange of Notes between the Parties through the diplomatic channel. - (3) This Agreement shall remain in force for a period of ten years whereafter it may be extended for a further period of ten years by mutual consent of the Parties.
-Thereafter it shall continue in force until the expiration of twelve months from the date on which either Party shall have given written notice of termination to the other. - (4) In respect of investments made prior to the date when the notice of termination becomes effective, the provisions of Article 1 to 11 remain in force with respect to such investments for a further period of ten years from that date.
+- (1) This Agreement shall enter into force on the date which the Parties have notified each other in writing through the diplomatic channel that their respective constitutional requirements for entry into force of this Agreement have been fulfilled.
+This Agreement shall enter into force thirty (30) days after the date of receipt of the last notification. - (2) This Agreement shall remain in force for a period of ten (10) years.
+Thereafter it shall continue in force until the expiration of twelve (12) months from the date on which either Party shall have given written notice of termination to the other. - (3) In respect of investments made prior to the date when the notice of termination becomes effective, the provisions of Articles 1 to 11, shall remain in force with respect to such investments for a further period of twenty (20) years from that date. - (4) The terms of this agreement may be amended by mutual consent of the Parties through an Exchange of Notes between the Parties through the diplomatic channel.